EEESlab/APAI22-LAB02-PULP_Embedded_Programming/README.md

 ```
 ### How to run the code
 to run the code enter in a terminal
-'''make clean all run'''
+`make clean all run`

-DO NOT FORGET: on every new terminal you open, you must do 'source /pulp/sourceme.sh'.
-Then you can do 'make clean all run`
+DO NOT FORGET: on every new terminal you open, you must do `source /pulp/sourceme.sh` once.
+Then you can do `make clean all run`